replicatedhq/replicated-docs/docs/enterprise/updating-existing-cluster.md

 ### Update an Air Gap Installation

-For air gap installations, the version of the kots CLI that is used to perform the update must match the version of the KOTS air gap bundle used for the update.
+For air gap installations, the version of the kots CLI that is used to perform the update must match the version of the Replicated app manager air gap bundle used for the update.

 To update an air gap installation of the admin console:

-1. Download your desired version of the Replicated app manager air gap bundle from [Github](https://github.com/replicatedhq/kots/releases) or from the customer download page provided by your vendor.
+1. Download your desired version of the app manager air gap bundle from [Github](https://github.com/replicatedhq/kots/releases) or from the customer download page provided by your vendor.
 The air gap bundle is named `kotsadm.tar.gz`.

 1. Do _one_ of the following actions to update your kots CLI version: